auraxangelic/libgdx-tts/README.md

 ## Known Issues
 Currently doesn't work for iOS robovm on libGDX version 1.12.1, but should be working once a new libGDX version is released.
 The PR to make it work for iOS is here: https://github.com/libgdx/libgdx/pull/7371
-You can have it work for iOS by building the latest main branch by following steps here: https://libgdx.com/dev/from-source/
+You can have it work for iOS now by building the latest main branch by following steps here: https://libgdx.com/dev/from-source/

 This library isn't uploaded to maven central yet, so you must download the binaries manualy or clone the source yourself to use it.